osaizar/DaaS/README.md

 ![alt_text](Report/images/Phase3.png)

 Or:
-- A web server that the clients connect to
+- A Debian Web Server
   * Clients use it as a frontend
   * Manages the CentoOS server via Ansible
   * Manages the Ubuntu instances via Ansible